Thinking about your finances can feel overwhelming, but a reverse mortgage can provide financial relief and peace of mind when used wisely.

 When should I avoid getting a reverse mortgage?

 You might think twice about a reverse mortgage if you’re not planning to stay in your home for long.
 Even with the loan, you’re worried you won’t have enough money to live comfortably, or if you’re thinking about using the money for a risky investment or financial move, like annuities.
-It’s important to ensure that a reverse mortgage is the right choice.
+It’s important to ensure that a reverse mortgage is right for you.
 If you’re not sure, talk to a trusted financial advisor.
 They can help you understand your options and make the best decision.

 Q.